How much will your tree trimming and removal cost?

 The bottom line: The smaller the tree and the less dangerous it is to cut it down, the less you'll pay.

-Key factors that impact tree removal costs.
+Key factors that impact the cost of tree removal.

 "There are multiple factors involved in creating an estimate for tree service," says Brandon.
 "A few might be the number of trees being worked on, the type of work to be performed, the overall condition of the tree, and the potential hazards/targets to avoid within the strike zone of the tree(s)."